I am excited to report that Trader Joe’s has added a second Coconut Milk product that does not contain either gums or preservatives!

 Gums and/or preservatives are found in virtually all other Organic Coconut Milks on the market.
 Despite hundreds of coconut milk brands out there, this is one of only a handful of 100% paleo coconut milks without additives available.

 Trader Joe’s has for the last several years been one of the few widely available sources of 100% pure coconut milk with their one “lite” coconut milk product with no added gums.
 This Trader Joes lite coconut milk is good for paleo creamy coconut based soup stocks and paleo smoothies with coconut milk but was not great for deserts or any recipe that needed thick coconut cream due to it’s low coconut and high water content.
+Note: newer coconut cream version also available from Amazon for those who do not live close to a Trader Joe’s store.

 Trader Joe’s Lite Coconut Milk – Good for Light Paleo Dishes